 Under Ms. Benson’s leadership during the 1980s and 1990s, the choir transitioned from a large community chorus singing traditional material to a smaller auditioned show choir performing memorized repertoire of pop, jazz, swing, gospel, and Broadway, with the addition of movement, costumes, and staging.

 Houston Show Choir has participated in many artistic collaborations, and one that lasted over several years was a partnership with the Houston Concert Band under the then direction of Dr. Ken Dye.
-Other notable performance opportunities have included July 4th celebrations at AstroWorld, a visit of Queen Elizabeth II in 1991, the Republican National Convention in 1992, opening ceremonies at the Johnson Space Center, a brief appearance on the TV program “America’s Got Talent”, and being selected to sing with Barry Manilow for his “One Last Time!” tour in 2016.
-Current regular engagements include Houston Ballet’s Nutcracker Market, Uptown Houston Holiday Lighting, The Woodlands Waterway Arts Festival, and Sugar Land Town Square.
+Other notable performance opportunities have included July 4th celebrations at AstroWorld, a visit of Queen Elizabeth II in 1991, the Republican National Convention in 1992, opening ceremonies at the Johnson Space Center, a brief appearance on the TV program “America’s Got Talent”, and being selected to sing with Barry Manilow in 2016 and 2018.
+Current regular engagements include Uptown Houston Holiday Lighting, The Woodlands Waterway Arts Festival, Sugar Land Town Square, and CityCentre.
 In addition, the group performs for private and public events throughout the Greater Houston area.

 In 2017, the choir took on the name Houston Show Choir to more clearly indicate the nature of the group, and at the same time launched a second choir within the organization.
-The mixed choir is called Vocal Impact and the ladies choir is called Heart & Soul.
+In 2019 a third choir was added and there are plans to add a fourth ensemble in 2020.

 To all who have been chorus members throughout the years, we build on your heritage as we continue to offer the beauty of song to the city of Houston and beyond, under the current leadership of Jen Young.
 Thank you, all!